-The BOD organized the Risk Management Committee (RMC) to ensure that the Bank is able to manage its risks taking activities so that it can position itself for better opportunities.
+The Board organized the Risk Management Committee to ensure that the Bank is able to manage its risks taking activities so that it can position itself for better opportunities.

-The RMC shall be responsible for the development and oversight of the Bank's Risk Management Program.
-It shall provide general direction and define the risk philosophy of the Bank.
+The Risk Management Committee is responsible for the development and oversight of the Bank's Risk Management Program.
+It provides the general direction and defines the risk philosophy of the Bank.

-It shall oversee the system of limits to discretionary authority that the BOD delegates to management, who will ensure that the system remains effective, that the limits are observed and immediate corrective actions are taken whenever limits are breached.
+It oversees the system of limits on discretionary authority that the Board delegates to management, who will ensure that the system remains effective, that the limits are observed and that immediate corrective actions are taken whenever limits are breached.

-The Committee shall review and approve CTBC Bank (Philippines) Corp's Internal Capital Adequacy Assessment Process.
-This also includes the review of the bank's Risk Capital Framework (credit, market, liquidity, operational risk, etc.), including significant inputs and assumptions.
+The Committee shall review and approve CTBC Bank (Phils.), Internal Capital Adequacy Assessment Process.
+This also includes the review of the Bank's Risk Capital Framework (credit, market, liquidity and operational risks), including significant inputs and assumptions.

-The core responsibilities of the Risk Management Committee are the following:
+The core responsibilities of the Risk Management Committee are: